cabforum/smime/SBR.md

 * For Keys corresponding to Subscriber Certificates, ensure that the modulus size, when encoded, is at least 2048 bits; and
 * Ensure that the modulus size, in bits, is evenly divisible by 8.

-Effective September 15, 2028 the CA SHALL cease issuance using Subordinate CAs whose RSA Key modulus size, when encoded, is less than 3072 bits.
+Effective September 15, 2028 the CA SHALL NOT issue Certificates from any Subordinate CA whose RSA Key modulus size, when encoded, is less than 3072 bits.

 For ECDSA key pairs, the CA SHALL: